up42/docs/source/FAQ/general.rst

 Does UP42 provides public images in its docker registry?
 ========================================================

+No **all** the images in the UP42 registry are **private**.

-Yes we provide multiple pulic docker images.
-You find them all in our `Docker hub page <https://hub.docker.com/u/up42>`_.
+However, if you are looking for UP42 public docker images you find them all in our `Docker hub page <https://hub.docker.com/u/up42>`_.
 You can find out more about each image by following the links in Docker Hub for each image.